Yash153/nest-crud/README.md

 **PART-2**

-1. Open merito.ipynb in Google Collab
+1. Open merito.ipynb present in the repo in Google Collab
 2. Create a data folder and place the investment.csv and budget.csv there
 ![alt text](image.png)
 3. Run All